ctu-mrs/ctu-mrs.github.io/docs/45-plugin-interface/04-estimators.md

 The estimator plugin is compiled as ROS plugins with the interface defined by the estimator manager.
 A estimator plugin from any ROS package can be loaded dynamically by the estimator manager without it being present during estimator manager's compile time.
 Loaded estimators can be switched by the estimator manager in mid-flight, which allows safe testing of new estimator and adds flexibility to the MRS UAV system.

-Linear kalman filter is used for state estimation.
-It is important to set appropriate value of covariance parameter in config file and it depends on sensor specifications.
+[Linear kalman filter](https://ctu-mrs.github.io/mrs_lib/classmrs__lib_1_1LKF.html) is used for state estimation, mrs_lib also provides implementation of [unscented kalman filter](https://ctu-mrs.github.io/mrs_lib/classmrs__lib_1_1UKF.html).
+It is important to set appropriate value of covariance parameter in config file.
+Covariance parameter is specific to sensor hardware.

 ![estimator_dependency_tree-Page-1.drawio](https://hackmd.io/_uploads/BJq_KRBolx.png)